mlanin/laravel-setup-wizard/README.md

 The last but the most important step is right for the step execution.
 Should return boolean true if everything was ok and false if there was an error.

-After everything is done, add your step to the `setup.steps` array where keys are step aliases and value is a fully resolved class name.
+After everything is done, add your step to the `setup.steps` array in your `setup.php` file where key should be a step's alias and value is a fully resolved class name.

 ## Contributing